appiapay/manta-python/docs/index.rst

 To ease the development of new components this library installs in your path executables to run the individual components, they are named ``manta-store``, ``manta-payproc`` and ``manta-wallet``.
-They are implementd by the same code of the collective runner but they offer a different user interface with more commandline arguments, e.g.::
+They are implemented by the same code of the collective runner but they offer a different user interface with more commandline arguments, e.g.::

  $ manta-wallet --help